 Ready to Begin?

-The following steps will help guide you through the process of requesting and registering your international travel with students.
+The following steps will help guide you through the process of requesting your international travel with students.
 Please begin at least six months in advance of planned travel:

 Step 1: If you have confirmed that you are not planning travel to a location under a Travel Warning, please click on the "Apply Now" button above to begin.